 I’ve spoken to Shaunda Zilich who heads up employment brand at GE, have a listen to the interview below, or keep reading for a summary of our chat.
 And don’t forget to subscribe to the Employer Branding Podcast.

 Well, I think our challenges rest in a lot of different ways.
 We’re a very global company, so in the U.S., a lot of times our challenges are just a completely misunderstood brand, we are not a consumer-based brand whatsoever.
 I think when you talk to some people, even still today, they think that we make toasters, or refrigerators, or dishwashers, and we no longer make those.
 We’re a business-to-business company, so I think a little bit of a misunderstood brand.

-Talk us through the “perfect storm” for the GE employment brand.
+What’s the “perfect storm” for GE employment brand?